fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 Practically the work will be split up into one piece per session since they take many hours per stock.

-Recommended changes:
-* When milling.
-Make sure there is a loose fit tolerance between the X-rail and the gantry, otherwise it's hard to fit it on and impossible to change it.

 ## Files

 * Full 3D model files online view [(Fusion)](https://a360.co/2AF6yjp)